MultiverseLearningProducts/swe/src/mod1/wk1/day4.md

 ❓ What is one of the vulnerabilities of symmetric encryption

+❓ It's always recommended that a symmetric key is shared in a different channel (e.g. phone, email etc.) to the channel the encrypted message is sent through.
+Why do you think that is?

 ### One-Time Pad

 It can be hard to wrap your head around the idea that a key - which is just a series of bits - can be used to encrypt and decrypt messages.
-Secure algorithms like AES deliberately introduce confusion so it can be hard to follow their logic.
+This is especially true since secure algorithms like AES deliberately introduce confusion so it can be hard to follow their logic.

 A simple (but theoretically effective) symmetric encyrption algorithm is called the one time pad.
 The algorithm works as follows:

 First, take the message you want to encrypt.
 For our purposes, let's assume the message can only contain the 26 lower-case characters a-z.

 Second, generate a random string of a-z characters of the **same length** as the original message.
-This is our symmetric key.
+This is our symmetric key and the person receiving the message will need it too.

 To encrypt the message, we align the message and the key and convert each character to its alphabetic position (a=1, b=2, etc.).
 For each character index, we add the value in the message with the value in the key.
-This addition is performed modulo 26 (`% 26`) so, if the sum exceeds 26, we wrap back round.
+This addition is performed modulo 26 so, if the sum exceeds 26, we wrap back round (e.g. 27 wraps back to 1).

 ![one-time pad encryption of cat with ahy gives us dis](https://user-images.githubusercontent.com/44523714/125615946-0aed878b-c0b6-4ec7-bc5b-9fe3c4dc07ae.png)